 There Are Two Kinds of People in the US – Those Who View Health As Static and Those Who Don’t

 I believe Americans need a new way of Web Job Posting thinking about health.
-Look where our current perspectives on the subject have gotten us – we are last among the world’s 17 most industrialized nations in all the key indicators of health.
-It’s hard to believe but true: we’re last in life expectancy; we have the highest rates of obesity, infant mortality, low birth weights, heart disease, diabetes, chronic lung disease, homicide rates, teen pregnancy and sexually transmitted diseases.
+Look where our current perspectives on the subject have gotten us – we are last among the world’s 17 most industrialized nations in all the essential health indicators.
+It’s hard to believe but true: we’re last in life expectancy; we have the highest rates of obesity, infant mortality, low birth weights, heart disease, diabetes, chronic lung disease, homicide rates, teen pregnancy, and sexually transmitted infections.

 Two Ways to Think of Health

 I believe Americans are overly passive about their health.
 Good health can only be attained and maintained by conscious deeds.
 These deeds require planning and disciple.
-Examples include exercising regularly and vigorously, dining in ways that nourish the body without causing problems and otherwise behaving in positive, active ways.
+Examples include exercising regularly and vigorously, dining in ways that nourish the body without causing problems, and behaving in positive, active ways.

-The level of health you will enjoy is clearly affected by your lifestyle choices.
-Your health status depends to a great extent on whether you invest in your well being or not.
-If you make little or no such investments, your health will depend on chance, genetics, the aging process and the timeliness of the quality of medical care you receive.
+The level of health you will enjoy is affected by your lifestyle choices.
+Your health status depends to a great extent on whether you invest in your well-being or not.
+If you make little or no such investments, your health will depend on chance, genetics, the aging process, and the timeliness of the quality of medical care you receive.

 Therefore, we need to distinguish these two kinds of health situations – one passive, one active.

-The Institute of Health report that places America last reflects that segment of America that is passive.
-If the quite small segment of the American population that practices active health were separated, if their health data were compiled and compared, I’m sure we would be #1.
+The Institute of Health reports that places America last reflects that segment of America that is passive.
+If the relatively small part of the American population that practices active health were separated, if their health data were compiled and compared, I’m sure we would be #1.

-For these and related reasons, I propose we view health in two different ways – by making a distinction between static health – which is how most view and approach their health, and earned health.
-The latter is what you get when you invest wisely in your own well being.
+For these and related reasons, I propose we view health in two different ways – by distinguishing between static health – which is how most view and approach their health, and earned health.
+The latter is what you get when you invest wisely in your well-being.